 ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

-What Are ATO Interest Charges?
+What Are ATO Interest Charges

 When your business pays its tax obligations late, the ATO charges interest on the unpaid amount.
 These charges include:

-- General Interest Charge (GIC) – applied to unpaid tax liabilities
+- General Interest Charge (GIC): Applied to unpaid tax liabilities

-What’s Changed and When Does It Apply?
+What Has Changed and When Does It Apply

 Under the updated rules, from 1 July 2025 onwards, ATO interest charges will no longer be tax deductible for businesses.
 This means: